Humboldt Penguin vs King Penguin

 Do Humboldt Penguins and King Penguins live in the same area?

-Humboldt Penguins are found in Peru, Chile.
-King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
+No, their ranges do not overlap.
+Humboldt Penguins are found in Peru, Chile, while King Penguins live in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
+This geographic separation means they face different environmental pressures and predator communities.